-- advice on directors’ duties and liabilities in relation to distressed or insolvent companies
+- Advice on directors’ duties and liabilities concerning distressed or insolvent companies

 News & Insights